 HUM 222 Sustainability: Economics, Ecology, Ethics 3 SH

 This interdisciplinary course will study sustainable living from the perspectives of economics (business), ecology (science), and ethics (philosophy).
 Particular attention will be focused on understanding how our personal decisions can impact sustainability on local and even global levels.
-Competency: Health & Wellness and Information Literacy.
+Competency: Health & Wellness (HW), Information Literacy (IL).

 HUM 223 Immigration: Rights and Wrongs 3 SH

-The aim of this course is to help students understand some of the ethical implications of immigration both in the United States and globally.
-But to also, consider what this means for governments around the world in regard to their level of political responsibility in both preventing immigration, such as in instances of violent conflict and war or climate change, but also to how immigration should be managed.
-We will give this some context by first, thinking about why and where people have moved historically.
-Then we will consider current immigration trends both nationally and globally.
-Lastly, we will consider current arguments about immigration through an ethical lens as well as consider the significance of political responsibility.
-Competency: Intercultural and Writing Intensive Tier 2.
+This course will study some of the ethical implications of immigration both in the United States and globally.
+We will also consider what this means for governments around the world in regard to their level of political responsibility in both preventing immigration, such as in instances of violent conflict and war or climate change, but also to how immigration should be managed.
+Competency: Intercultural (IC), Writing Intensive Tier 2 (W2).